suryamsj/suryamsj/README.md

 - 😆 [SIPP](https://github.com/suryamsj/SIPP).
 A useful desktop application for keeping track of your expenses

 ### My Works 🤖
-- 🐱‍🐉 [Bsideclass](https://bsideclass.id/).
-A website company profile as a frontend and designer website.
+- 😺 [Bsideclass](https://bsideclass.id/).
+Website company profile as a frontend and designer website.
-- 🐱‍🚀 [Teknoday](https://trilogi.ac.id/teknoday/).
+- 😸 [Teknoday](https://trilogi.ac.id/teknoday/).
 A website that displays services or products from the Technopreneur course as a fullstack web developer
-- 🦉 [Roacoco](https://roacoco.com/).
+- 😹 [Roacoco](https://roacoco.com/).
 Website company profile for a Rococo company that focuses on coconut processing
+- 😻 [Iqralabs](https://iqralabs.co.id/home/).
+Website company profile for a Maunggaji company focused on Islamic religious education

 ### Find Me 👀
 - 🥩 [LinkedIn](https://www.linkedin.com/in/suryamsj/)